UT Arlington plays Incarnate Word in NIT matchup

 Arlington, Texas; Thursday, 7:30 p.m.
 EDT

-BOTTOM LINE: UT Arlington takes on Incarnate Word in the National Invitation Tournament.
+BOTTOM LINE: UT Arlington faces Incarnate Word in the National Invitation Tournament.

-The Mavericks’ record in WAC play is 12-7, and their record is 5-6 in non-conference games.
+The Mavericks’ record in WAC games is 12-7, and their record is 5-6 in non-conference games.
+UT Arlington ranks sixth in the WAC at limiting opponent scoring, allowing 67.6 points while holding opponents to 40.5% shooting.

-The Cardinals are 13-9 against Southland opponents.
-Incarnate Word scores 61.5 points and has outscored opponents by 2.4 points per game.
+The Cardinals’ record in Southland games is 13-9.
+Incarnate Word scores 61.5 points while outscoring opponents by 2.4 points per game.

-UT Arlington makes 42.4% of its shots from the field this season, which is 2.3 percentage points higher than Incarnate Word has allowed to its opponents (40.1%).
-Incarnate Word averages 4.8 made 3-pointers per game this season, 1.2 fewer made shots on average than the 6.0 per game UT Arlington gives up.
+UT Arlington’s average of 4.1 made 3-pointers per game is 1.4 fewer made shots on average than the 5.5 per game Incarnate Word gives up.
+Incarnate Word averages 61.5 points per game, 6.1 fewer points than the 67.6 UT Arlington allows to opponents.

-TOP PERFORMERS: Koi Love is scoring 16.3 points per game and averaging 6.8 rebounds for the Mavericks.
-Taliyah Clark is averaging 13.7 points and 3.0 rebounds over the last 10 games.
+TOP PERFORMERS: Avery Brittingham is averaging 13.4 points, 8.7 rebounds, 4.1 assists and two steals for the Mavericks.
+Koi Love is averaging 15.0 points over the last 10 games.

-Jorja Elliott is scoring 10.0 points per game with 3.9 rebounds and 2.0 assists for the Cardinals.
-Destiny Whitaker is averaging 9.3 points over the last 10 games.
+Jorja Elliott is averaging 10 points and 1.5 steals for the Cardinals.
+Dorian Norris is averaging 1.1 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Mavericks: 4-6, averaging 70.5 points, 29.9 rebounds, 14.1 assists, 8.8 steals and 4.6 blocks per game while shooting 43.2% from the field.
 Their opponents have averaged 70.5 points per game.